verinovatechnologies/SQLiteBlazorWasmLocalStorage/README.md

         <WasmBuildNative>true</WasmBuildNative>
     </PropertyGroup>
     ```
-1. Add `using SqliteWasmHelper;` to the top of the `Program.cs` file in your Blazor WebAssembly project
+1. Add `using SQLiteBlazorWasmLocalStorage;` to the top of the `Program.cs` file in your Blazor WebAssembly project
 1. Use the extension method to add a special `DbContext` factory:
     ```csharp
       builder.Services.AddSqliteWasmDbContextFactory<ThingContext>(